Remembering the movie that made Arnold Schwarzenegger a global megastar.

 Sarah Connor – Should I tell you about your father?
 Boy, that’s a tough one.
 Will it affect your decision to send him here, knowing that he is you father?
 If you don’t send Kyle, you can never be.
 God, a person can go crazy thinking about all this…

-Sarah is first confronted by Arnie’s cyborg assassin during the iconic scene at the Tech Noir nightclub, which is a masterclass in dramatic tension.
-It is here that our disbelieving protagonist first realises the true extent of her predicament as the seemingly menacing Kyle Reese suddenly becomes her saviour, a barrage of bullets halting the T-800 as Connor stares helplessly at the intoxicating red light of her true pursuer’s laser-sight pistol.
+Sarah is first confronted by Arnie’s cyborg assassin during the iconic scene at the Tech Noir nightclub—a masterclass in dramatic tension.
+It is here when our disbelieving protagonist first realises the true extent of her predicament and the seemingly menacing Kyle Reese suddenly becomes her saviour, a barrage of bullets halting the T-800 as Connor stares helplessly at the intoxicating red light of her true pursuer’s laser-sight pistol.
 After the cyborg awakens, Connor is torn between a seemingly indestructible monster and a potential lunatic, her unwillingness to accept such a life-altering occurrence leading her into the arms of the police, who are just as willing to write Reese off as a nut job and prematurely end her nightmare.

 It is here where the movie’s other memorable set-piece takes place, the myopic and irrepressible Terminator wiping out an entire precinct of powerless cops.
 This is arguably the most ruthless, single killing spree from a horror character, and one that gave birth to the iconic line that almost never was, transforming Schwarzenegger into a cultural phenomenon almost overnight.